Gattocrucco/lsqfitgp/docs/hyper.rst

    I did ``lgp.ExpQuad(scale=scale) * variance`` instead of ``variance *
    lgp.ExpQuad(scale=scale)``.
 The latter would fail due to a bug.
-When using :func:`empbayes_fit`, Kernel-scalar operations have to be done with the Kernel on the left.
+When using :class:`empbayes_fit`, Kernel-scalar operations have to be done with the Kernel on the left.

 .. note::